Smooth quotients of abelian surfaces by finite groups that fix the origin: Abstract

 \section{Abstract}

 Let $A$ be an abelian surface and let $G$ be a finite group of automorphisms of $A$ fixing the origin.
 Assume that the analytic re\-pre\-sen\-ta\-tion of $G$ is irreducible.
 We give a classification of the pairs $(A,G)$ such that the quotient $A/G$ is smooth.
 In particular, we prove that $A=E^2$ with $E$ an elliptic curve and that $A/G\simeq\bb P^2$ in all cases.
 Moreover, for fixed $E$, there are only finitely many pairs $(E^2,G)$ up to isomorphism.
-This completes the classification of smooth quotients of abelian varieties by finite groups started by the first two authors.\\
+This fills a small gap in the literature and completes the classification of smooth quotients of abelian varieties by finite groups fixing the origin started by the first two authors.\\

 \textbf{MSC codes:} 14L30, 14K99.